Film projection | The End of the Line

 Organization: Geneva Environment Network

-UNEP, in collaboration with WWF, OCEANA and the State of Geneva, showed the film “The End of the Line” on September 25, 2009, at 6:30 p.m.
+UNEP, in collaboration with WWF, OCEANA and the State of Geneva, and within the framework of the Geneva Environment Network, showed the film “The End of the Line” on September 25, 2009, at 6:30 p.m.
 This public premiere in Geneva took place in the Arditi-Wilsdorf Auditorium (Plainpalais).

 “The End of the Line” is the first major documentary feature film revealing the impact of overfishing on our oceans.
 The film aims to bring the overfishing crisis to a wider audience and ask critical questions about what is really happening in our oceans and what can be done about it.